Apply for this licence

 If you have not applied for a licence before, you may also have to pay an indemnity charge to cover past copying.

-Licences are subject to certain conditions - eg keeping records of the number of copies made and making these available for inspection by the NLA on request.
+Licences are subject to certain conditions, for example keeping records of the number of copies made and making these available for inspection by the NLA on request.

 Fines and penalties